 Elgin Museum is owned and managed by The Moray Society.
-Membership is open to all who support the Society’s aims.
-Museum Volunteers are not required to be members of The Moray Society, although their membership is most appreciated.
+Membership is open to all who support the Society’s aims of protecting and promoting the heritage of Moray.
+Join us to help secure the future of Elgin Museum!

 The history of The Moray Society is essentially that of Elgin Museum.
 The original name was the Elgin Scientific Society, which soon after became the Elgin Literary and Scientific Society and for some 40 years in the mid-twentieth century, the Elgin Society.
 The primary function of The Moray Society is to safeguard the Museum, and ensure that the Museum and any associated activities contribute to the Society’s aims to promote and conserve Moray’s heritage.
 Members, volunteers and visitors are from all walks of life and we strive to make Elgin Museum’s collections and events accessible to all.
-Join us to find out more!
+Elgin Museum Volunteers are not required to be members of The Moray Society, although their additional support through membership is most appreciated.

 Elgin Museum Management Committee

 Day-to-day management of Elgin Museum is devolved by the Board to Elgin Museum Management Committee.
 Members are ex-officio The Moray Society Office Bearers, the Museum Assistant (and other employees who may be co-opted), the Museum Mentor and volunteers with specific responsibilities within the Museum.
 The Convenor is Line Manager for any employees.